wjbg/tompouce/README.md

 radius = 50E-3
 torque = 500.0

-# Create a Material object created using data from a json file
+# Create a Material object using data from a json file
 TC1200 = Material('materials/TC1200_UD.json')

 # Create a Laminate object